Next Gen Earth

 Bidder’s Q&A session

-ASDC will hold a bidder’s Q&A session via Zoom on 21st May 2pm-3.30pm, where all ASDC members interested in applying will have the opportunity to hear about the programme from the ASDC team, have their specific questions answered and hear the responses given to others who would be bidding.
+ASDC held a bidder’s Q&A session via Zoom on 21st May 2pm-3.30pm, where all ASDC members interested in applying had the opportunity to hear about the programme from the ASDC team, and ask their specific questions.

 Deadline for applications: Thursday 19th June 2025, 4pm